Mercury13/unicodia/README.md

 # What is Unicodia?

 It is a simple Unicode encyclopedia and replacement for Character Map.
-* Right now Russian only.
-* Right now Windows only.
+Right now Windows only.

 **Lifecycle phase: 4** (beta).
 Usable but some problems with functionality/bugs.